tillchen/Tech_Books/README.md

 12. App Development with Swift

     * Started reading: November 2019;
-    * Finished reading: In progress;
+    * Finished reading: December 2019;
-    * Comments: To be filled.
+    * Comments: The official book made by Apple.
+I believe this is by far the best resource one can get for iOS development (after trying 2 other different books).
+It can make you a confident iOS developer!
     * Recommended for:
-        * To be filled.
+        * iOS development beginners.